 The eggs can be spread when a child scratches their bottom and eggs get under the fingernails, or when a child does not wash their hands after going to the toilet.
 When the child then puts their fingers in their mouth the eggs can enter the body.
 However, the eggs can also spread into bedding or clothing, or be blown into the air, settling on many surfaces in the home or school.

 They can survive for up to 2 weeks in the environment and can easily infect other people.
 Domestic pets are not a source of infection.

 Signs and symptoms

-Occasionally, with heavy infections, the thin adult threadworms may be seen on the surface of freshly passed faeces.
-Sometimes the worms can be seen around the child’s anus, if examined with a torch at night time.
-However, the best method of diagnosis is by the ‘sticky tape test’.
-To do this, press some clear sticky tape onto the skin around the anus first thing in the morning, before wiping or bathing.
-Then place the tape onto a glass slide or put it in a specimen container, so that your doctor can have it examined with a microscope to see if any eggs have been picked up by the sticky tape.
+The best method of diagnosis is by the ‘sticky tape test’.
+To do this, press clear sticky tape onto the skin around the anus first thing in the morning, before wiping or bathing.
+Then place the tape in a specimen container, so that your doctor can have it examined for the presence of eggs.

 (time between becoming infected and developing symptoms)

 Symptoms of infection are associated with high worm numbers resulting from repeated infections and may not occur until several months after initial infection, if at all.